jorisvink/sanctum/README.md

 ```

 It is possible to swap the underlying kem, ecdh, cipher and random
-implementations used in sanctum, please see the **mk** directory how this
+implementations used in sanctum,
-is configured and done.
+please see the [docs/building.md](docs/building.md) for more information
+on how this works.

 ## Platforms